afogma/NatLex/README.md

 To simplify basic authentication/authorization: username, password and role was written directly in web configuration class.

-Project uses jdk16.
+Project built with jdk16.
-To inspect all crud methods follow this url: server-ip:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/
+To inspect all crud methods follow url: server-ip:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/